 We can offer our members one 6-month period of flexible membership which means your place will be held and you’ll be on the register but you can pay as you go.

-You will just need to pay £9 in the door fee for each meeting that you are able to attend.
+You will just need to pay £11 on the door fee for each meeting that you are able to attend.

 Do you need to help out at the meeting with anything?

 We are able to offer all our members a very reasonable membership fee on a basis that some of our members help out each month.

 We have a refreshments and setting up rota where we ask 4 members each month to arrive a little early to help set up the room for the activities and also to serve tea and coffee at the beginning of the meeting and during the break.

 We also ask for any donations of home-baked or bought cake at the meetings and for some help clearing away.